bgpark82/spa-springboot-react-setup/README.md

 <a name=“errors”></a>
 ## Part 5.
 Errors
-in this section, we are going to talk about the possible error messages you might come across during the process.
+In this section, we are going to talk about the possible error messages you might come across during the process.
 I’ve seen these errors and spent a couple of hours to solve each issue.
-It could be a good trial and error approach but I don’t want you to waste your time by these issues.
+It could be a good trial and error approach but I don’t want you to waste your time with these issues.
 You might see the other issues depending on your environment setup, version or etc..
-If any errors coming up on your screen and figured them out, please leave a comment down below so we can share :)
+If any errors are coming up on your screen and you figured them out, please leave a comment down below so we can share :)

 1. Add @babel/plugin-proposal-class-properties (https://git.io/vb4SL) to the 'plugins' section of your Babel config to enable transformation.